ParanoidUser/yolo/CHANGEME.md

+156 bottles of rum on the wall, 156 bottles of rum!
+You take one down, you pass it around, 156 bottles of rum on the wall.

 155 bottles of rum on the wall, 155 bottles of rum!
 You take one down, you pass it around, 155 bottles of rum on the wall.